cloudmesh/classes/docs/source/assignments.rst

     e-mail, and gitlab username, if you use futuresystems or chameleoncloud you will also need to add your futuresystems or chameleoncloud name.
 Please put the prefix futuresystems: and/or
-    chameloncloud: in the author field accordingly.
+    chamelon: in the author field accordingly.
+Please only include if you have used the resources.
+If you do not use the resources for the project or report, ther is no need to include them.

     Example::